Erica — Wait, did you just say, “Shark-uh-nado”?

 Thanks for reading my return to blogdom!

-News and Notes from the Massachusetts General Hospital Research Institute
+News and notes from the Massachusetts General Hospital Research Institute, home to the largest hospital-based research program in the United States

 This Blog Is Not Recommended By WordPress